live-by-unix/println/README.md

 - Ensure file is not corrupted
 - Check file extension is lowercase

+### "Printer not found" in non-interactive mode
+**Solution:**
+- Verify the printer name exactly matches system printer names
+- List available printers: `lpstat -p -d`
+- Use the exact printer name in the command (case-sensitive)

 ### Print job fails to submit
 **Solution:**
 - Verify printer is online: `lpstat -p -d`